hqdem/hlimds/README.md

 ```
 make -j4
 ```
-It is recommended to use such options upon building the project dependencies (like CIRCT/LLVM), due to significant reduction of the compilation time.
+It is recommended to use such options upon building the project dependencies, due to significant reduction of the compilation time.

 ### Working directory